jlevy/ghizmo/README.md

 ## Configuration

-You can supply all arguments from the command line, but to enable it to use APIs without typing your password, add a `~/.ghizmo.yml` file:
+You can supply username and password from the command line, but you probably want to be able to use APIs without typing your password.
+To do this, add a `~/.ghizmo.yml` file:

 ```
 # Ghizmo configuration